MomsFriendlyRobotCompany/mote/software/readme.md

 ## Optional auto-updates

-This will create a cron job that runs weekly to update: `apt-get`, `pip`, `pip3`, `npm`.
-If you want, you could also add `rpi-update` to the script and update the kernel weekly too.
+This will create a service that runs weekly to update: `apt-get`, `pip`, `pip3`, `npm`.
+If you want, you could also add `rpi-update` to the script and update the kernel weekly too (not sure that is a great idea though).

 	sudo ./setup-auto-upgrade.sh